gayathrigayu/CalculateTime/README.md

 2- calculates the angle difference for hour
 3-  find the number of Minutes
 4- each difference of an minutes is 5 so the remaining difference is multiplied by 5

+pass the Function Values for Eg : calculateTime(18,180);